Viggo Mortensen: Bibliography

 Mortensen is also an author, with various books of poetry, photography, and painting published.
+His poems are written in English, Danish, and Spanish.
 With anthropologists Federico Bossert and Diego Villar, he has written several works related to ethnography of natives in South America, specifically in Argentina, Brazil, Paraguay, and Uruguay.
 Some of the published books co-authored by Mortensen are Sons of the Forest and Skovbo.
 Mortensen's bibliography includes: